 The Department of Campus Police will notify the Superintendent-President and the Vice President of Student Affairs who will inform the Dean of Students and appropriate administrators on duty to discuss further action.

 Note: If possible, attempts should be made to communicate with protestors to convince them to desist from engaging in illegal activities.
 However, College Police are authorized to call for police assistance without counsel from others if doing so is deemed to be of immediate importance to the safety of persons or property.

 By Office of Student Life

 - The United States Constitution protects freedom of expression.
 Generally, expression may not be banned or restricted because of its content (what is said).
 However, the time, place, and manner of free expression can be regulated.

-- To prevent disruption of educational activities, amplified sound requires a permit from Dean of Students and the Events Office.
+- To prevent disruption of educational activities, amplified sound requires a permit from Associate Dean of Student Life and the Events Office.
 (Administrative Regulation 4430.)

 - Use of classrooms and other facilities requires a permit from the College.
 (Administrative Regulation 4430; Board Policy 6310.)
 Approved student groups have priority for use of available College facilities.
 Outside groups may be required to provide insurance and pay a fee.
 Because of fire codes, public assemblies cannot take place inside building hallways.

 - Distribution of literature or the collection of signatures cannot occur in classrooms, hallways, the Library, or parking lots.
 No literature may be placed or left on vehicles.
 (Administrative Regulation 4432.)